 Checking Your Propane Before You Go

 - Check to make sure your propane is filled.
 You won't want to run out of propane in the middle of your trip.
-Use a Level Check or Smart Propane Tank Gauge if you're unsure exactly how much you have.
+Use a Propane Gas Level Indicator if you're unsure exactly how much you have.

 - Check extensions, connectors, and any other hoses to make sure that there are not any damages or kinks and that they are set up properly.